-Is it possible in your jurisdiction to attach bank accounts opened in a branch or subsidiary of a foreign bank located in your jurisdiction or abroad?
-Is it possible in your jurisdiction to attach the bank accounts opened in a branch or subsidiary of a domestic bank located abroad?
+45 Are there specific rules applicable to the attachment of assets held by banks?
+Is it possible to attach in your jurisdiction sums deposited in bank accounts opened in a branch or subsidiary of a foreign bank located in your jurisdiction or abroad?
+Is it possible to attach in your jurisdiction the bank accounts opened in a branch or subsidiary of a domestic bank located abroad?

 In principle, Belgian courts only have jurisdiction to order enforcement measures that have effect on the Belgian territory.
 This follows from the principle of territoriality.
 In other words, a Belgian attachment judge may grant authorisation only for attachment measures against assets that are situated in Belgium.
-The question, therefore, is whether the assets (here, bank accounts opened in a branch or subsidiary of either a foreign bank located in

-Belgium or abroad, or of a domestic bank located abroad) may be deemed to be located on the Belgian territory.
+The question, therefore, is whether the assets (here, bank accounts opened in a branch or subsidiary of either a foreign bank located in Belgium or abroad, or of a domestic bank located abroad) may be deemed to be located on the Belgian territory.